Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the data raised in the charts and tables above.
+The list below is a condensed summary of the data that was touched on in the above illustrations.

-- Insureds who want higher liability limits will pay about $590 annually to go from 30/60 bodily injury limits to a 250/500 level
+- Insureds who may need higher liability limits will pay an extra $590 per year to raise limits from a low limit to the 250/500 level

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.